You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Finally, review how you would combine scaffolding with retrieval practice.

-That was one last set of nails to keep your scaffolding together.
+That was one last set of nails to keep your what you learned cemented in your memory.

 You can make it even better using the other retrieval practice methods I gave you examples of in that section.

 I hope you were able to keep up!
-But if you couldn’t, just stop and go back.
+But if you couldn’t, just stop, go back, take your time with it.
 It’s as easy as that.

 By doing this, you can avoid rote memorization, which is the worst way to learn things.